Krypton-Suite/Extended-Toolkit/Source/Krypton Toolkit/Main/Krypton.Toolkit.Suite.Extended.DataGridViewExt/Readme.md

 - Krypton theming

 ## Usage
-The default display (as above) shows a single Detail View at the top, and a Multi Detail View at the bottom.
+- The default display (as above) shows a single Detail View at the top, and a Multi Detail View at the bottom.
-The "Launch List View" list button in the Title bar shows how to use custom Lists as a dataset and also custom columns.
+- The "Launch List View" list button in the Title bar shows how to use custom Lists as a dataset and also custom columns.
+- You *have* to click on the circular arrow to make the Row Expand / Collapse.
 ### ExtraDesignerVariables
 ![](ExtraDesignerVariables.png)